-Natural functional flow metrics can be viewed and downloaded at the California Natural Flows
+Natural functional flow metrics can be viewed and downloaded at the California Natural Flows Database for any stream segment in the state.

-Database.
 Metrics are quantified as a range of values expected to occur at LOIs under natural conditions over a long-term period of record (10 or more years).
 The range of predicted metric values is defined by quantiles (the 10th, 25th, 50th, 75th, and 90th percentiles below which predicted values fall).
-In addition to reporting the expected range of values for each metric across all years, predictions are also provided for wet, moderate and dry water year types.
+In addition to reporting the expected range of values for each metric across all years, predictions are also provided for wet, moderate and dry water year types.4